matsudoboku/2DkanniCAD/README.md

 ## Adapting the Layout

-You can tailor the interface to mimic other styles such as "v-nas" by adjusting the HTML/CSS.
-Examples of customisations include:

 - Moving the toolbar vertically to the side of the canvas.
 - Adding a bottom status bar to display coordinates or messages.
 - Changing the colour scheme to match your preferred palette.